SvenElyes/MoreRedTransfomer/README.md

       which means its not correc squashfs(accrdoing to chatgpt) FATAL ERROR: Can't find a valid SQUASHFS superblock on QM7-X.sqfs -redownlaoded and parsed qm7 and will move it into /home/space/datasets-sqfs/(TU BERLIN HYDRA HPC) under QM7-X_svenelzes.sqfs (in progress)
+   - giving the process more ram seemed to work.
+   -INFO:morered.datasets.qm7_x:dtype of R is torch.float32, positions is torch.float64
+   some problem regarding float type

 - investigate the numbers of train samples from the MoreRed paper?
 Something is sus :white_check_mark:
    - 130000 samples in QM9, 55000 in datatraining (with batchsize 4) we get 13500 steps in one epoch.
 Seems fine